 It will set a 2050 target for reducing greenhouse gas emissions, and proposes to set five yearly emissions budgets fifteen years in advance to help us get there.
 The Bill also plans to establish an independent Climate Change Commission and put a plan in place for how we can adapt to the ongoing impact of climate change.
-Over the past six weeks the public were asked to provide feedback on these issues.
+In 2018 the public were asked to provide feedback on these issues.

 DairyNZ is supportive of what the Zero Carbon Bill aims to achieve.
 A definite 2050 target and five yearly emission budgets will help provide certainty for agriculture in New Zealand, and importantly allow all industry groups plenty of time to transition in the way we work.

 The Bill, and consultation, doesn’t cover whether an alternative method should be used to calculate New Zealand’s greenhouse gas emissions.
 Nor does it ask whether methane should even be included in New Zealand’s greenhouse gas inventory.
 An international group of experts have decided how methane and other greenhouse gases must be calculated and reported, and the Government is not currently looking to change this method.
 Evidence based science will continue to guide these decisions.

 The consultation also doesn’t ask whether and how agriculture should be included in the Emissions Trading Scheme.
 This will be a decision for the Government after guidance from the Climate Change Commission at a later date.